 Weight estimates should only be calculated using density or by knowing your freight classification.
 A FreightCenter agent can help determine this for you.

 How to Get Freight Weight Right

-Freight costs are largely dependent on the weight or density of the shipment.
-Depending on the carrier they may prefer billing according to weight, density or which ever is higher.
-It’s very important that the weight and dimensions you list in the FreightCenter quote form are correct or you can get hit with costly billing adjustments.
+Freight costs are mainly dependent on the weight or density of the shipment.
+Depending on the carrier, they may prefer billing according to weight, density, or whichever is higher.
+It’s essential that the weight and dimensions you list in the FreightCenter quote form are correct, or you can get hit with costly billing adjustments.

 Get a Weight Certificate